qiita-spots/qiita/qiita_pet/support_files/doc/source/redbiom.rst

 * Allows you to search through public studies to find comparable data to your own
 * Can search by: metadata, feature, or taxon

+For more information, advance queries and generating biom files go to the `Redbiom github page <https://github.com/biocore/redbiom>`__.

 Search Options
 --------------
 * **Metadata**: